• Skip to primary navigation

 • Pesto Veggie Bake

-• Pearl or Hulled Barely?
-I recommend that you use pearl barley for this soup to save time.
-Pearl barley takes about 25 minutes to cook.
-If you use hulled barley, it will take about 40 minutes to cook.
+You can use either, but I used pearled, because it's quicker to cook.
+Pearled barley usually takes about 25 minutes to cook.
+If you use hulled barley, it will take about 40-45 minutes.

 Success Tips

-Want More Vegan Soup Recipes?
+Want More Delicious Soup Recipes?

-Hearty Lemon Artichoke Orzo Soup
+• Lemon Vegetable Orzo Soup

 Vegan Bok Choy Mushroom Barley Soup